 - a.
 After determination of all sources, all revenues shall be allocated across the various items appropriated by the County Board as provided by law.
 Unless otherwise provided by law, no department shall appropriate any specific source of revenue even though that revenue may be generated by any service it provides.
 Each property tax fund will be allocated a portion of any levy of taxes (where applicable), including any increase in a levy as may be applicable. - b.
-The County will continue to increase the non-property tax revenues as follows: - (1) Make annual adjustments to all fee schedules under the jurisdiction of the County Board, where appropriate; and - (2) Maintain aggressive collection activities to receive outstanding monies owed the County; and - (3) Recommend new fees that could be charged for departmental activities or services that are currently being performed at no charge.
+The County will continue to increase the non-property tax revenues as follows: - (1) Make annual adjustments to all fee schedules under the jurisdiction of the County Board, where appropriate; and - (2) Maintain aggressive collection activities to receive outstanding monies owed\ to the County; and - (3) Recommend new fees that could be charged for departmental activities or services that are currently being performed at no charge. - c.
+Revenues coming into special revenue funds, typically in the form of fees, are used to support the programs and services related to those fees.
+In the event of a request to begin or expand a program or service legally eligible to be funded, in whole or part, by special revenue funds, then the special revenue funds directly tied to that program or service shall be considered as the funding source prior to seeking general fund revenue.
+As special revenue funds can vary considerably from year to year based on economic and other conditions, consideration will be given to the balance of the special revenue funds, as well as the sustainability if the expense is on-going.
+In order to preclude the County becoming overly reliant on a particular revenue stream, the County shall maintain the current practice of a diverse mix of property tax and special revenue appropriations.